Published Sep 27

 At 820 meters, Mount Carleton is the highest peak in the Maritimes!

-Daily, the park gates close at 8pm.
+Daily, the park gates open at 8 am and close at 8 pm.

 You'll find some very popular campgrounds within Mount Carleton Provincial Park, such as the Armstrong Brook Campground.
 You could also choose to stay at one of the many great hotels or campgrounds in the Chaleur Region, and enjoy some great food and microbreweries to top off your day!